yundumbledore/NeuroProcImager-Pro/README.md

 2. The framework can typically run overnight on a standard CPU workstation, especially if N and t are large.
 The runtime depends heavily on the number of CPU cores and the size of the memory.

 ## Support and Help
-For all queries regarding this repository, please ask questions via the "Issues" tab, or contact me (yun.zhao@monash.edu) and I will respond **as soon as possible**.
+Please raise your queries via the "Issues" tab or contact me (yun.zhao@monash.edu).
+I will respond **as soon as possible**.